 Dr Roos says of communities that she has worked with, Bitterfontein really stands out as a beacon of animal welfare.
 What is different to the town is the ratio between cats and dogs.

 “Usually, we do find more dogs than cats in small communities but in Bitterfontein it was the other way round.
 There were more cats than dogs to sterilise.”

 With these campaigns Dr Roos also informs the communities of the importance of treating animals with respect and to love them.

 She is thankful that they were also able to step in and help to sterilise cats in the feral colonies in the area although it does take some more time to catch the animals and see to their sterilisation and needs.

 “It does take us about an hour to catch one cat in such a feral colony, but the group will be safer and healthier afterwards, so it is worth every minute of our time and energy spent.”

-Dr Roos says very often they must negotiate with owners to sterilise their animals and stressed that a success rate to achieve a comprehensive pet population management approach, requires the sterilisation of at least 70% of pets in any geographically demarcated area to reach herd-immunity – only this has the potential to curb pet population growth.
+Dr Roos says very often they must negotiate with owners to sterilise their animals and stressed that a success rate to achieve a comprehensive pet population management approach, requires the sterilisation of at least 70% of pets in any geographically demarcated area – only this has the potential to curb pet population growth.

 “We achieved 85% in Bitterfontein!” says Dr Roos.